-Figure X.2 PDU set information RTP HE using a 1-byte header
+Figure X.2 PDU set information RTP HE using a 2-byte header

-The Rsvd bits are reserved for extensibility.
+The Rsv bits are reserved for future use.
+The PDU set information header may be extended using extension attribute in the SDP extmap as described in section 2.1.
+When the header is not extended and no other extensions are used, the sender shall use the 1-byte header for maximum bit saving.

+Extensions

-PDU set size
+2.1.1 PDU set size

-The PDU set information header may include an additional 32 bit field for PDU set size in bytes.
-A sender shall include a 32-bit field after the Rsvd field of the PDU set information RTP HE (as shown in Figures X.1 and X.2) indicating the size of the PDU set in bytes, when both endpoints use the extension attribute pssize in the SDP extmap attribute, as shown in the example below:
+The PDU set information header may include an additional 24 bit field for PDU set size in bytes.
+A sender shall include a 24-bit field after the Rsv field of the PDU set information RTP HE (as shown in Figures X.1 and X.2) indicating the size of the PDU set in bytes by using the extension attribute pssize in the SDP extmap attribute, as shown in the example below:

 a=extmap:7 urn:3gpp:pdu-set-info pssize

-Editor’s Note: Further extensions to PDU set information RTP HE can be added by using similar extension attributes in the SDP negotiation and are for FFS.
+Editor’s Note: Further extensions to PDU set information RTP HE can be added by using similar extension attributes in the SDP negotiation and are FFS.
+Guidelines on how to set the PSSN field are FFS.

+Guidelines for setting the Burst indication

+NOTE: To be defined later.

+Guidelines for setting the Importance

+NOTE: To be defined later.

 Proposal